Reflections On J.D. Salinger

 I was surprised to learn that Salinger had died.
 Because I hadn’t read anything recent by him, I had always assumed that he’d died a long time ago.
 Upon reading about the solitary lifestyle he led, and his decision to stop publishing his work, I wondered whether guilt had anything to do with this decision.
 I wondered whether his final conclusion was that one could only encounter the self in solitude, where the threat of phoniness loses its sway.

-Tagged Academic Earth, Analysis, Books, Catcher In The Rye, Culture, Experience, Franny Glass, Holden, Holden Caulfield, Jerome David Salinger, Literature, Overview, Phony, Salinger, Social Criticism, Uncategorized, Wes Anderson
+Tagged Academic Earth, Analysis, Books, Catcher In The Rye, Culture & Art, Experience, Franny Glass, Holden, Holden Caulfield, Jerome David Salinger, Literature, Overview, Phony, Salinger, Social Criticism, Uncategorized, Wes Anderson